ashburnere/hello-python-docker/README.md

 Use `docker run -d -p 4000:80 ashburnere/hello-python-docker:v1` if you want to run the app directly from the image from the docker repository.

 ## Useful Docker commands
-Here is a list of the basic Docker commands from this page, and some related ones if you’d like to explore a bit before moving on.
+Here is a list of useful Docker commands:

+### Docker basics

 - `docker build -t <container id|name> .`  # Create image using the current directory's Dockerfile
 - `docker run -p 4000:80 <container id|name>`  # Run the container with the given name or ID with mapping port 4000 to 80